Provizanta/ansible-role-create-dev-project/license/README.md

-Create license
+Ansible role: create reate license
 =========

-Create a license file for a programming project.
+Create a license file with a prefiled project information.

 Requirements
 ------------